castaway/dbix-class-book/chapters/04-Creating-Reading-Updating-Deleting.md

 Your database will automatically remove any rows related to this one using foreign keys, if set up correctly.
 This means all posts created by the user *fred2* will be deleted.
-If the database does not remove them, DBIx::Class make an attempt itself, as `has_many` relation is set up to cascade deletes by default.
+If the database does not remove them, DBIx::Class will make an attempt itself, as the `has_many` relation is set up to cascade deletes by default.
 To change this behaviour, set up the relationship with `cascade_delete` set to 0:

     32. __PACKAGE__->has_many('posts', 'MyBlog::Schema::Result::Post', 'user_id', { cascade_delete => 0 });